Apple Watch Series 4

 Users must complete a circuit by touching the Digital Crown with a finger from the arm that isn't wearing the Apple Watch, with the rear heart monitoring sensor array being the second point of contact.
 After 30 seconds, the Apple Watch provides an immediate reading of whether it detects a sinus rhythm, signs of atrial fibrillation (AFib), or an "Inconclusive" result.

 Regardless of what the Apple Watch advises, the full recording from the reading is offered in the connected iPhone Health app, with the added option to share it with a doctor or other health professional as a PDF.

-Unusually for an announced feature for hardware, the ECG app wasn't available at launch, with users having to wait until support was added in software updates.
-In the United States, the feature was added as part of watchOS 5.1.2, while other markets had longer waits.
+Unusually for an announced marquee hardware feature, the ECG app wasn't available at launch, with users having to wait until Apple added support in a later software update.
+In the United States, the feature was part of watchOS 5.1.2, while other markets had longer waits.

-The delays were likely due to Apple having to seek regulatory approval in each market it wanted to offer ECG functionality, with it only becoming available once granted.
+The delays were likely due to Apple having to seek regulatory approval for each market it wanted to offer ECG functionality, with its only becoming available once granted.

 Since its introduction, the ECG function has been credited with potentially saving the lives of many users.
 Numerous reports have surfaced where users were alerted to signs of atrial fibrillation, prompting a visit to their regular physicians and further medical assistance in some cases.